 Phenytoin may precipitate or aggravate absence seizures and myoclonic seizures (two specific types of epilepsy).

-Tell your doctor if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
+Tell your doctor if you are taking, have recently taken or might take any other medicines.

 This will allow your doctor to decide whether it is safe for you to be given phenytoin.

 Some medicines can affect the way Phenytoin Injection works, or Phenytoin Injection itself can reduce the effectiveness of other medicines taken at the same time.
 These include:

 Speak to your doctor before being given this medicine if you have recently had a drink of alcohol.

 Drinking a lot of alcohol can also affect the concentration of Phenytoin in your blood.

 What you should know about the use of antiepileptic drugs in pregnancy

 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.